SamSamskies/nostr-build/README.md

 ## Usage

 - [uploadFile](#uploadFile) - Allows you to upload a file to nostr.build which complies with the [NIP-96](https://github.com/nostr-protocol/nips/blob/master/96.md) standard
-- [deleteFile](#deleteFile) - Allows you to delete a file to nostr.build which complies complies with the [NIP-96](https://github.com/nostr-protocol/nips/blob/master/96.md) standard
+- [deleteFile](#deleteFile) - Allows you to delete a file from nostr.build which complies complies with the [NIP-96](https://github.com/nostr-protocol/nips/blob/master/96.md) standard

 ### uploadFile